mbezjak/rollback-on-exception/README.md

 or error.

 However, the solution has a couple of downsides.
-(1) Declarative transaction approach is much clearer then explicit one - having fewer lines and being easier to read.
+(1) Declarative transaction approach is much clearer than explicit one - having fewer lines and being easier to read.
 (2) It's harder to unit test services having `withTransaction` block.
 (3) It's easy to forget to use suggested approach; leading to bugs that are hard to track down.